ga-wdi-lessons/express-intro/readme.md

 ## Opening Framing (15/15)

-Let's list out the things we've covered in class...
+Let's start out by listing the things we've covered in the first 3 units of WDI.

----

-This is SO much stuff.
-We've pretty much covered the entire stack.
+We've moved in and out of several different technological layers with increasing comfort over the course of the class.
+We've covered the entire stack almost twice over now.
+We're about to fill in that missing piece by talking about the Javascript back-end.

 Everything we cover from here on out is an extension of what we've already learned or a different language than we're used to.
-Today we'll be talking about [expressJS](https://expressjs.com/) the "E" in the MEAN stack.
+Today we'll be talking about [expressJS](https://expressjs.com/) (the **E** in the M**E**AN stack) and Node.js (the **N** in MEA**N**).

-Express is a framework built on top of node.
+Express is a server framework built on top of node that is modelled after Sinatra.

-> Node.js is not a framework.
+Node.js is not a framework.
 It is an application runtime environment that allows you to write server-side applications in javascript.
 Javascript written in this way, server-side that does not depend on a browser; it is running in its own environment.
 This was made possible by the V8 javascript engine.

+The javascript we write when we use Node to execute (we'll see this momentarily) it differs in some ways from the javascript we've written and then loaded in the browser.
+It's still javascript, but the environment is different.
+Before we used Chrome to run our javascript, but we are about to get into writing javascript that will be executed by node and provide with a server environment.
+If this seems odd, but think back to Ruby and Sinatra.

 Some frameworks, like Rails, are very opinionated frameworks.

-Today, we'll be learning about Express, which is much less opinionated.
-Just like Sinatra, we have a lot of freedom in how we structure our application (folders/files, how to load different files, managing dependencies, etc).
-Express was modeled after Sinatra!
+Express is really much more like Sinatra than Rails: it is much less opinionated and much lighter weight.
+Just like we did with Sinatra, we have a lot of freedom in how we structure our application, it routes, resources and assets (folders/files, how to load different files, managing dependencies, etc).

 ## Hello World - Express (We Do 30 min, 45 min)